 Make the Most of Special Saving Opportunities When You’re Deployed

 It may be more difficult to focus on saving for the future when you’re deployed.
 But it’s a good opportunity to boost your savings.
-You’re allowed to save much more money in your TSP when receiving tax-free income while deployed — the contribution limit increases from $19,500 up to $58,000 if you’re deployed in 2021.
+You’re allowed to save much more money in your TSP when receiving tax-free income while deployed — the contribution limit increased to $66,000 if you were deployed in 2022.
 That might be much more than you can afford to save, but you may be able to boost your contributions because your take-home pay will increase when you’re receiving tax-free income.
 And the money you contribute when you’re deployed gets special tax benefits — it goes into the TSP tax-free and comes out tax-free, too.